logicalclocks/logicalclocks.github.io/docs/user_guides/fs/vector_similarity_search.md

 # Querying Similar Embeddings with Additional features

 You can also use similarity search for vector embedding features in feature views.
 In the code snippet below, we create a feature view by selecting features from the earlier `news_fg` and a new feature group `view_fg`.
-If you include a feature group with vector embedding features in a feature view, *regardless* if the vector embedding features are selected or not, you can call `find_neighbors` on the feature view, and it will return rows containing all the feature values in the feature view.
+If you include a feature group with vector embedding features in a feature view, **whether or not the vector embedding features are selected**, you can call `find_neighbors` on the feature view, and it will return rows containing all the feature values in the feature view.
 In the example below, a list of `heading` and `view_cnt` will be returned for the news articles which are closet to provided `news_description`.

 ```aidl
 view_fg = fs.get_or_create_feature_group(